open-source-labs/Docketeer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Show your support
+## Show Your Support

-Give a ⭐️ if this project helped you!
+Please ⭐️ this project if you found it helpful, thank you!

 [contributors-shield]: https://img.shields.io/github/contributors/open-source-labs/Docketeer.svg?style=for-the-badge